Vim: How It Works and Why You Should Learn It

 Select text (character-wise, line-wise, or block-wise).
 Use commands to operate on selected text (delete, yank, change, etc.).Command-line Mode

-to run commands (save, quit, search).
-For instance,:wq
+Preface with:or?or/to run commands (save, quit, search).
+For instance,:wqwrites and quits,:q!quits without saving.

 Switching between these modes seamlessly is the backbone of Vim usage.